ngscheurich/iris.nvim/README.md

 ### Orthogonality

-A tenet of the [lightline.vim] package which I admire is the concept of package orthogonality. lightline.vim describes it thusly:
+A tenet of [lightline.vim] which I admire is the concept of plugin orthogonality. lightline.vim describes it thusly:

 > The plugin does not rely on the implementation of other plugins.
 Such plugin crossing settings should be configured by users.

 Iris extends this to external tools and, as such, includes no built-in color-changing functionality.
-Such behavior is beyond the scope and intent of this package, and is left to the end user to implement.
+Such behavior is beyond the scope and intent of this plugin, and is left to the end user to implement.

 ## The Palette